-In 2017, the average housing prices in 70 medium-large cities trended up uninterruptedly, though at a slower pace.
-The annual growth rate of housing prices declined significantly to 5.3% in December from 12.4% a year earlier.
+Chart 2.10 Average annual growth rates of building sales price in 70 medium-large cities of Mainland China significantly to 5.3% in December from 12.4% a year earlier.
 With Mainland China's government continuously reinforcing risk control of the housing market in the beginning of 2018, the annual growth rate further fell to 4.9% in March (Chart 2.10).